 So, as a parent, how can you ensure that your child has fun, stays cool, and continues learning this summer?
 It’s as easy as 1-2-3.

 This summer, don’t complicate things.
 It is not a time to stress about all of the unknowns, but rather a time to enjoy your family and your surroundings.
-By setting up a few simple activities and adding them to your weekly routine, you’ll be sure to have a good time.
+By setting up a few simple activities and adding them to your weekly routine, you’ll be sure to have a good time during this quarantine summer!

 Did you enjoy these tips?
 Join me on The Mommy Mingle, where I provide daily tips and tricks to help grow your child’s language skills.